tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * The application periodically takes full state snapshots (i.e. eager snapshots).

-* The application splits snapshots into smaller chunks that can be individually verified against a chain Merkle root.
+* The application splits snapshots into smaller chunks that can be individually verified against a chain app hash.

-* Tendermint uses the light client to obtain a trusted chain Merkle root for verification.
+* Tendermint uses the light client to obtain a trusted chain app hash for verification.

-* Tendermint discovers and downloads snapshot chunks in parallel from multiple peers, and passes them to the application via ABCI to be applied and verified against the chain root.
+* Tendermint discovers and downloads snapshot chunks in parallel from multiple peers, and passes them to the application via ABCI to be applied and verified against the chain app hash.

 * Historical blocks are not backfilled, so state synced nodes will have a truncated block history.